 Mr. Karp serves as an advisory board member for the Center for Wildlife Ethics.
 He also volunteered his time to the Northwest Wildlife & Rehabilitation Center, now part of the Whatcom Humane Society.
 Further, he completed a life-changing 10-day and, later, 3-day, course at the Vipassana Northwest Center and meditates daily.

-Mr. Karp and his wife have been vegan for twenty and thirty-one years, respectively, and care for two cats, ages 13 and 15.
+Mr. Karp and his wife have been vegan for twenty-one and thirty-two years, respectively, and care for two cats, ages 14 and 16.

 Image care of professional animal photographer Carol Whitfield of ClooneyDog & Friends.